 Overpronation as a cause of shin splints

-As far as anatomy is concerned, ankle overpronation is the greatest cause of shin splints.
-Overpronation of the ankle occurs when the ankle steadily moves downward and toward the center of the body.
+Foot and ankle overpronation is also thought to be a cause of shin splints.
+Overpronation of the foot/ankle is when the foot steadily moves downward and toward the center of the body.

-The change in position places more of the arch in constant contact with the ground.
+This change in position places more of the arch of the foot in constant contact with the ground.
 More weight is placed on the inside of the foot (medial) than the outside edge of the foot (lateral).

 "An imbalance in foot pressure with greater pressure on the medial side than on the lateral side was the primary risk factor."

 As mentioned, anyone who takes part in activities that involve high impact on the legs can suffer from shin splints.
 Other factors that increase the risk of shin splints include:

 - Smoking and general lack of fitness.